Sanjanadhananjayaa/mslearn-fabric/Instructions/Labs/overviewpage.md

-# Create and ingest data with a Microsoft Fabric Lakehouse
+# Get started with Lakehouse in Microsoft Fabric

 ## Overview
 The purpose of this lab is to provide hands-on experience in creating and managing a scalable and flexible data store using Microsoft Fabric's Lakehouse.
 Participants will learn to integrate the capabilities of both data lakes and data warehouses for efficient big data processing and analysis.